-1. U.S. Courthouse, Augusta, Georgia (construction only). \$4.3 million.
+1. U.S. Courthouse, Augusta, Georgia (construction only). \$26.0 million (estimated cost dated November 2023 at 50% Design Development).
 The U.S. Courthouse in Augusta was constructed in 1916 and expanded in 1930.
 It is listed on the National Register of Historic Places.
-The 28,321 useable square feet, three-story plus basement structure houses two courtrooms, one hearing room, and three chambers.
+The 28,321 usable square feet, three-story (plus basement) structure houses two courtrooms, one hearing room, and three chambers.
 Its Asset Management Planning (AMP) process Facility Benefit Assessment (FBA) Security score is 26.41 out of a possible 100.
-Security deficiencies at this courthouse will be addressed by replacing an existing open air carport with an enclosed USMS sally port and separate judges' parking area, enlarging and reconfiguring the existing security screening queuing area, providing a dedicated judges' elevator and a dedicated prisoner elevator, reconfiguring the first floor to provide secure and restricted circulation paths for prisoners and judges, and constructing a new prisoner movement circulation corridor over the first-floor roof to provide secure circulation on the second floor.
-This project was requested in FYs 2019 through 2022, but no program funding was provided.
-This project received \$2 million for design in FY 2021 from the cancelled Raleigh, North Carolina, CSP project 2.
-Design completion date planned for July 2023.
-As of February 2023, when the design development process was 35% complete, the estimated construction cost for this project is \$23.0 million, \$18.7 million of which is expected to be covered with FY 2023 CSP funds, leaving a request of \$4.3 million to complete the project in FY 2024.
+Security deficiencies at this courthouse will be addressed by providing enclosed judges' parking; a USMS sallyport; judge and USMS elevators; secured, restricted and public circulation; and improved lobby security.
+This project received \$2 million for design in FY 2021 from the cancelled Raleigh, North